-- When listings your address, make sure to add "United States" after your city, state, and zip - When listing your telephone number, precede it with"+ 1", the international convention for indicating your U.S. country phone code.
-So: "+1 212 555 5678." - Add a Skype and/or WeChat address alongside your telephone number.
+- When listing your address, make sure to add "United States" after your city, state, and zip code. - When listing your telephone number, precede it with "+ 1", the international convention for indicating your U.S. country phone code.
+So: "+1 212 555 5678." - WhatsApp-compatible phone number, as that is the way most international employers chat and call employees (especially NGOs) so they do not incur fees. - Add a Skype and/or WeChat address alongside your telephone number.
 It's far more likely that someone will call you when it costs them almost nothing.
-And make sure that your handle is professional (no "cuddlybear69").3 - Most non-Americans do not know abbreviations for states, such as NY, CA, or AL. Consider writing out the full name, such as "Chicago, Illinois" or "San Francisco, California."
+And make sure that your handle is professional (no "cuddlybear69"). - Most non-Americans do not know abbreviations for states, such as NY, CA, or AL. Consider writing out the full name, such as "Chicago, Illinois" or "San Francisco, California."
 If the city was small and might not be well known, settle with the state.
 For example, if you worked in Salem, Oregon, list simply "Oregon, United States." - The United States uses a different paper size than most of the world, which generally uses something called "A4" rather than what is called "letter size" here.
 So do not send your cover letter or resume as Microsoft Word (.doc) files, because it will print out strangely.
 Convert your cover letter and resume to a .pdf file.
 That way you can be sure that it looks just how you want it to look, no matter what computer it is printed from, which fonts they have, or what paper size they use. - "Fall" is the season known as "autumn" in international English.
 Moreover, it occurs in different months in the southern hemisphere, and it isn't even usually referred to in certain countries around the equator that divide their seasons into parameters such as "wet" and "dry".
 So do not write "fall," or looking for "summer" internships.
 Rephrase using months. - The terms "freshman," "sophomore," "junior," "senior," "1L," "2L," and "3L," are not used in international English.
 Consider using terms such as "first year," second year," etc., instead. - In some countries, "college" refers to high school.
 Also, in most places law degrees are undergraduate, not graduate, pursuits.
 So consider some variation of: "I am a first-year law student studying for a Juris Doctor [rather than "J.D."] degree at Columbia University School of Law in New York.
 I completed my undergraduate degree in international relations at Tufts University." - The country where you study is best referred to as the United States, as it is only one of many countries to be found on the two continents that make up "America." - In any cover letter or resume you should minimize use of acronyms.
-This rule applies doubly for applications being sent overseas, where people are even less likely to know acronyms that refer to U.S. organizations or government agencies.
+This rule applies doubly for applications being sent overseas, where people are even less likely to know acronyms that